-- Core Courses (4): Government majors must complete the introductory course for each of the four disciplinary subfields: American Politics (103), Comparative Politics (105), International Politics (108) and Political Theory (206).
-One of these four courses must be designated writing intensive and should be completed before the end of the sophomore year.
+- 1. Core Courses (4): Government majors must complete the introductory course for each of the four disciplinary subfields: American Politics (103), Comparative Politics (105), International Politics (108) and Political Theory (206).
+One of the three 100-level courses must be designated writing intensive and should be completed before the end of the sophomore year.
 These four introductory courses must be taken in residence on the St. Lawrence campus. - 2.
 Research Seminar (1): During the sophomore or junior year, ideally after completion of the writing-intensive course, majors must take one of the government Research Seminars (290, 291, 292, 293).
 Students may take only one research seminar. - 3.
 Elective Courses (4): The remaining four units may be earned through a selection of elective courses.
+At least one of the electives must be a 300/4000-level course taken on campus.
 Students may count up to one unit of internship coursework and one unit of independent study toward the elective requirements.
 Students who complete the two-course SYE: Honors Thesis may not also use an internship or an independent study course to meet the major requirements, although such courses do count toward the units required for graduation.
 No more than two of the elective courses may be taken off campus.